-A. Round up the 0.4 unit to one (1) whole affordable unit so as to construct a total of two (2) affordable housing units; or d.
-Utilities.
-Affordable units shall utilize the same type of heating source as market units within the affordable development.
+A. Round up the 0.4 unit to one (1) whole affordable unit so as to construct a total of two (2) affordable housing units; or

 B. Round the set-aside downward so as to construct only (1) affordable unit AND shall pay into the Borough's affordable housing trust fund a fractional in-lieu payment equal to 0.4 times the dollar amount established in N.J.A.C.
 5:97-6.4(c)3, as may be increased.